Murder of Alison Parrott

 Alison May Campbell Parrott (September 28, 1974 – July 25, 1986) was an 11-year-old Canadian girl who was lured out of her home by a male phone caller in Toronto, Ontario, Canada.
 Her remains were found two days later in a densely wooded area of Kings Mill Park in Etobicoke.

 A decade later, a link analysis helped Toronto homicide detectives match the DNA evidence with a man who was charged with the crime.
 Francis Carl Roy was convicted of first-degree murder on April 13, 1999.
 Sentenced to life in prison, he has been eligible for parole since 2021.

 Early life

 Alison May Campbell Parrott was born on September 28, 1974, in Toronto.
 Her father, Peter Parrott, was a civil engineer, and her mother, Lesley, was an advertising executive.
-At the time of her murder, Alison was attending a French immersion elementary school and frequently used public transit.
+At the time of her murder, Alison was attending Gabrielle Roy elementary school and frequently used public transit.
 She was also an avid runner and a member of the Tom Longboat track-and-field club for youth aged 8 to 12.
 She had won her first race in the summer of 1986, qualifying for the International Youth Track Championships, a youth track-and-field meet to be held in New Jersey on August 1.
 Her name, along with those of other Toronto qualifiers, was published in the Toronto Star.